Saturday, 21 December 2024

 AMD’s latest EPYC processors cater to a wide range of workloads, from large-scale cloud infrastructures to AI initiatives.
 The “Zen 5” architecture offers up to 17% better instructions per clock (IPC) for enterprise and cloud workloads, and up to 37% higher IPC for AI and high-performance computing tasks.
 This increase in performance helps customers achieve faster time-to-results, particularly for workloads like video transcoding, scientific applications, and virtualised infrastructure.

-For example, based on AMD EPYC 9965 processors deliver up to four times faster results for business applications such as video transcoding, compared to Xeon-based servers.
+For example, servers based on AMD EPYC 9965 processors deliver up to four times faster results for business applications such as video transcoding, compared to Intel Xeon-based servers.
 Additionally, AMD claims that these servers provide up to 3.9 times faster insights for scientific and high-performance computing applications, making them ideal for solving complex problems in these fields.

 When it comes to virtualisation, AMD EPYC 9005 series CPUs offer up to 1.6 times better performance per core, helping companies improve their infrastructure efficiency.